Piloting a community-based childcare service

 How we're doing it?

 I'm collaborationg with a department for social innovations at the ministry.
-The main aim of the project is to evaluate how the service proposition meets client's needs and to investigate how it could be improved in future.
+The main aim of the project is to identify client needs, evaluate the product-market fit and find ways to simplify the onboarding process for new clients of a service.

-• Organizing workshops to get insights from childcare professionals
+• Conducting cross-domain workshops to get insights from childcare professionals

-• Piloting a core service proposition in an isolated sandbox
+• Piloting a service proposition with a subset of clients in an isolated sandbox simulating real-life conditions

 Early